 "Hey look!
 He said something that's actually sensible!"
 The student in the black trench coat remarked as he twirled his dual swords around him.
 "We are the group of thorns protecting that rose from-- "

 "When I said, 'group of thorns', I wasn't referring to any of you," Lucas cut him off.
 "And this rose doesn't need a group.
 A single Thorne is more than enough to protect her!
 And that Thorne is... right... here!"

 With a fist of concentrated bravado, Lucas hammered his chest twice, one for each of the two last words he shouted to end his statement.

-The angry mob emitted steam at Lucas' declaration of war.
-They were shaking with jealousy and rage as they gripped onto their weapons harder until a war cry filled the area.
+The angry mob steamed at Lucas' declaration of war.
+They shook with jealousy and rage as they gripped onto their weapons harder and harder until a war cry filled the area.